brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 ![](/assets/img/hmm-vs-gp-part2/unnamed-chunk-90-1.svg)

-As was the hidden Markov model.
+As was the hidden Markov model (again, imperfectly for some parameters).

 ``` r
 # Plot true vs posterior